 The algorithm for both models can be illustrated using the following scheme:

 The main difference between cloud and local AI is where computation occurs and, as a result, where data flows.
-Local AI, like Sigma Eclipse, handles all processing on the user's device, giving them total control over their data.
-You can enable Eclipse mode in Sigma Browser to make sure that AI tasks are done locally.
+Local AI, like Sigma, handles all processing on the user's device, giving them total control over their data.
+You can enable local LLM mode (Eclipse) in Sigma Browser to make sure that AI tasks are done locally.

 .avif)